Andrew-Hanlon/AsyncEnumerator/README.md

 ````````````
 #### AsyncSequence&lt;T&gt;

-While cooperative iteration is great, I believe the more common desire with async code would be to have the producer run in its own thread and simply await the availability of results (closer in concept to observables).
+While cooperative iteration is great, I believe the more common desire with async code would be to have the producer run in parallel and simply await the availability of results (closer in concept to observables).
 The `AsyncSequence<T>` class shown below accomplishes this goal:

 ``````````` c#